daattali/beautiful-jekyll/_posts/2020-02-22-oblivious-sort-and-oblivious-data-structures.md

 Well, yes and no. For once, Oblivious Sorting generally, and Bitonic Sort specifically, lead themselves very nicely to parallelization.
 Had your Cloud Bank had a large number of computers, you could have had all the comparison and swap operations in every level of Bitonic Sort run in parallel since the result of each operation is independent from the rest.
 Running Bitonic Sort on parallel like so would mean that you would finish in real time linear in the number of levels.

-Furthermore, by introducing a negligible error probability several algorithms manage to get very close to the $O(n\log n) theoretical limit of sorting.
+Furthermore, by introducing a negligible error probability several algorithms manage to get very close to the $O(n\log n)$ theoretical limit of sorting.
 The following table is of particular interest in this regard:

 ![](../_images/sorttable.png)